ansys/pyconverter-xml2py/doc/source/user_guide/index.rst

 User guide
 ==========

-This section provides some guidelines for using the ``pyconverter-xml2py`` package.
+This section provides some guidelines for using PyConverter-XML2Py.
 You can modify each step as needed to convert your own Docbook XML documentation.